 Academic integrity is essential for maintaining a standard of professional behavior expected of all students enrolled in the School of Nursing.
-Becoming a member of the School of Nursing obligates implicit and explicit adherence to academic integrity.
+Becoming a member of the School of Nursing requires implicit and explicit adherence to academic integrity.
 Academic integrity implies honesty in all aspects of the educational process and is essential for promotion of an optimum learning environment, and for the development of personal and professional responsibility and accountability in nursing students.

 Students in the School of Nursing are expected to conduct themselves in a professional manner according to the ANA Code of Ethics for Nurses and to adhere to all School of Nursing and University policies in any endeavor associated with School of Nursing activities either on or off campus.
+The curriculum is the property of the faculty and is intended for individual use by students registered for courses to meet course requirements.
+Sharing any portion of the curriculum in any form with another party without the written consent of the faculty is prohibited.
 Dishonesty, disruption of learning experiences, or any other form of academic impropriety or misconduct will not be tolerated.